RSA vs RSU: All You Need to Know

 When an RSU is granted to an employee, it does give them an interest in the company’s stock, but it does not have any tangible value until the vesting is complete.

-Additionally, the RSUs are assigned a fair market value (FMV) when they vest.
-And once they vest, they are considered as income for the RSU holder, in which the company withholds a part of it to pay income taxes.
-The rest of the shares are given to the employee who can then sell them at their own discretion.
+At vesting, the fair market value (FMV) of the shares delivered is treated as ordinary income for the employee.
+Once they vest, they are considered income for the RSU holder, which the company withholds a part to pay income taxes and the rest of the shares are given to the employee.

-To help you understand this better, let us take another example.
+Let us take an example.
 Larry is another employee in the same firm as Tony, but joins seven years later.
 At this point, the company has become very successful and the share price has increased.
 Along with a great salary, the company decides to offer Larry with RSUs as a part of their offer.

-The RSU is common stock and would be delivered at a future date, based on the performance conditions and vesting schedule in the plan.
+An RSU represents a promise to deliver common stock at a future date, which depends upon meeting the performance conditions and vesting schedule set forth in the plan.
 So, Larry would not get the shares until the conditions are met.
 Unlike RSAs, when an employee is granted an RSU, it is a promise to the employee from the company to give the shares at a later date.

 Exactly when Larry would receive the RSU shares can be a specified date in the future, a liquidation event, a vesting date or a combination of these.
 The future date is set when the RSUs are granted.
 Additionally, unlike an RSA, the RSU holder does not have to pay anything to own the shares, apart from any relevant taxes.